Legendary JBL 4343 Studio Monitors, Original And Spectacular, See Video! (10% Off - Was $17k+)

-https://youtu.be/qQR5wmG17bYWe did it again, we scored another set of 4343 speakers this time in amazing original condition.
+We recently scored another set of 4343 speakers - and this time in their amazing original condition.
 The cabinets are about as good as we've ever seen with no discoloration or signs of abuse.

-All they needed was new surrounds, light buffing of cabinet, cleaning of all controls and thoroughly tested in our listening room.
+All they needed was new surrounds, new correct color matching charcoal gray dust caps, a light cabinet buffing, cleaning of all controls, and a thorough testing in our lab listening room.

-The 4343 has been our in-house vintage reference speaker for a some time.
+We've had different sets of JBL 4343 functioning as our in-house vintage reference speaker of choice for some time.

 These are one of the most sought after monitors ever made, only to be outdone by the overly massive JBL model 4350.